tomesink/obsidian/+/J. K. Rowling.md

 Co je na tom transfobniho?

-She is basically saying: you can live haw you want and I want to live ho I want.
+She is basically saying: you can live hocalcw you want and I want to live how I want.

 Only because people say she is transphobic it does not mean she really is.